SAP-samples/teched2024-AI180/README.md

 > [!CAUTION]
 > We no longer provide test systems, but you can still use the sample code and tutorial available in this repository.
+> For TechEd on tour, the speakers should share the credentials with you.

 # AI180 - Build your own generative AI scenario in a Snap